ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

 Before you create a SharePoint On Prem collection, you must do the following things:

+1. Work with the Sharepoint administrator to coordinate the set up of full read access for the web application.

+    For more information, see [Manage permissions for a web application in Sharepoint Server](https://docs.microsoft.com/en-us/sharepoint/administration/manage-permissions-for-a-web-application){: external}.

--   If you want to enable document-level security, you must take some steps to set it up.
+1. If you want to enable document-level security, you must take some steps to set it up.
 For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).

     You must collect the following information from the LDAP administrator: